 Expats moving to Mombasa can look forward to a vibrant, loud and bustling city by the sea.
-As Kenya's second largest city and a key regional economic hub, Mombasa's popularity as an expat destination is certainly on the rise.
+As Kenya's second-largest city and a key regional economic hub, Mombasa's popularity as an expat destination is certainly on the rise.
 Tourists are also increasingly lured to Mombasa, attracted by the beautiful coastal landscapes and warm weather for fantastic getaways, sunbathing, snorkelling and savouring fresh seafood.

 As is the case in most large Kenyan cities, safety and security are concerns for expats.
 While the authorities in Mombasa have taken steps to implement safety measures by introducing security patrols in certain parts of the city centre and along the beaches, expats should still take precautions.

 The standard of accommodation for expats living in Mombasa is high.
-Houses and apartments tend to be spacious and modern, yet reasonably affordable, and most expats choose housing within a secure gated community.
+Houses and apartments tend to be spacious and modern, yet fairly affordable, and most expats choose housing within a secure gated community.

-The standard of healthcare provision in Mombasa varies considerably, and expats must ensure they have a comprehensive insurance policy if they want access to the best quality private healthcare.
+The standard of healthcare provision in Mombasa varies considerably, and expats should ensure they have a comprehensive insurance policy if they want access to the best quality private healthcare.
 Mombasa's major private hospitals are relatively well equipped with good facilities and English-speaking medical staff.

 Expats may take a while to adjust to the slow, relaxed pace of life in Mombasa, but with a little patience and an open mind, they'll find their experience to be a rewarding one.